Paws, Claws, and unfiltered Awws

 You have to notice these health issues of a Golden Retriever as soon as possible.
 It means you can act fast if symptoms appear and maybe even prevent some altogether.

-Improving Your Fur Baby’s Life with Food:
+Improving Your Golden Retriever Average Life Span with Food:

 • Puppies: You have to feed a large-breed puppy food until 12–18 months.